 DLI Program at Community Park School

-In the Dual Language Immersion (DLI) program at Community Park School, students in Kindergarten through 5th grade spend approximately 50 percent of their core academic day learning in Spanish and the other 50 percent learning in English.
+Presently in the Dual Language Immersion (DLI) program at Community Park School, students in Kindergarten through 5th grade spend approximately 50 percent of their core academic day learning in Spanish and the other 50 percent learning in English.
 This means every DLI student has two main teachers, one for English instruction and one for Spanish.
-In our program, students learn math, science, and Spanish language arts in Spanish, and language arts and social studies in English.
-Specials, such as physical education, music, or library, are taught in English.
+In our program, students learn math, science, Spanish language arts and cultures class in Spanish, and language arts and social studies in English.
+Specials, such as physical education, music, and library, are taught in English.

-This 50-50 model allows students to maintain proficiency in their native language while adding a second language.
-Around mid-year students will speak only in Spanish during the Spanish class and only in English during the English portion of the day.
+A 50-50 model allows students to maintain proficiency in their native language while adding another language.
 At the completion of elementary school, students will be on their way to becoming biliterate and bilingual in both Spanish and English.
-Research has shown that this DLI model is highly successful at teaching grade-level content while developing impressive levels of language proficiency in students.
+Research has shown that this DLI model is highly successful at teaching grade-level content while developing language proficiency in students.

 Compelling research from the past 30 years shows that DLI programs can produce important benefits for all students including: